abpframework/abp/docs/Module-Development-Basics.md

 }
 ````

-You can register dependencies one by one as stated in Microsoft's <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection" target="_blank">documentation</a>.
+You can register dependencies one by one as stated in Microsoft's [documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).
 But ABP has a **conventional dependency registration system** which automatically register all services in your assembly.
 See the [dependency Injection](Dependency-Injection.md) documentation for more about the dependency injection system.

 You can also configure other services and modules in this way.
 Example: